Rise to Success: Career Highlights of Stephen A. Smith

 On August 23, 2007, The Philadelphia Inquirer announced that Stephen A. Smith would no longer be writing columns and would be demoted back to the position of general assignment reporter.

-On September 20, 2007, Stephen A. Smith's radio show shifted to the 2-4 p.m. slot, with the second hour being broadcast nationally on ESPN Radio.
+On September 20, 2007, Stephen A. Smith's radio show was shifted to the 2-4 p.m. slot, with the second hour broadcast nationally on ESPN Radio.

-In 2007, Stephen A. Smith appeared in the Chris Rock film, I Think I Love My Wife.
+In 2007, Stephen A. Smith was in the Chris Rock film I Think I Love My Wife.

 2008: Departure from The Philadelphia Inquirer

-In 2008, The Philadelphia Inquirer ended its relationship with Stephen A. Smith, coinciding with him starting his own blog, stephena.com.
+In 2008, The Philadelphia Inquirer ended its relationship with Stephen A. Smith, coinciding with Smith starting his own blog, stephena.com.

 May 1, 2009: Departure from ESPN

-On May 1, 2009, Stephen A. Smith officially left ESPN after failing to reach an agreement on contract terms.
+On May 1, 2009, Stephen A. Smith officially left ESPN.
+Reports indicate that ESPN and Smith could not reach an agreement during negotiations.

 November 2009: Contributor to Fox Sports Radio